-- You use the Prime Change Details tab to enter changes to costs that affect the bid amount. - You use the Budget and Sub Change Details tab to enter cost changes that affect your budgeted costs, such as subcontract changes or work for which you do not want to charge the client.
+- You use the Prime Change Details to the other changes a costs that affect the bid amount. - You use the Budget and Sub Change Details tab to energo st changes that affect your budgeted costs, such as subcontract charges or work for which you do not want to charge the client.

-Prime Change Details tab
+Prime Change Details tab •

-The Prime Change Details tab allows you to track changes to a project and segregate changes to the contract (proposal) from changes to your budget (costs).
+The Prime Change Details to allows you to track changes to a project and segregate changes to the contract (proposal) from changes to your budger (cost).

 Prime changes are change orders that alter the job proposal.
-They let you track changes independent of a project proposal, providing a clear audit trail for pending, approved, and refused changes.
+They let you track changes independent of a project proposal, providing a clear audit all her pending, approved, and refused changes.

 From approved prime changes, you can create receivable invoices and purchase orders.
-When you select the Create A/R Invoice or Create Purchase Order command on the Options menu, Sage 100 Contractor opens the appropriate window and inserts the relevant information.
-To complete the invoice or purchase order, you enter the parts and any additional information.
+When you select the Create A/R musice or Create 10 chase Order command on the Options menu, Sage 100 Contractor opens the appropriate undow and inserts the relevant information.
+To complete the invoice or purchase order, you enter the parts and any actional information.

-Budget and Sub Change Details tab
+Budget and Sub change Details tab